schafer14/Traffic-Sign-Classifier/writeup_template.md

 ### Data Set Summary & Exploration

 The dataset consists of just over 50,000 color images of 32x32 resolution categorized into 43 classes.
 Most classes had approximately 500 images while some classes had more then 2000 and others had just 180.
-Getting more images from the underrepresentative classes could be beneficial, alternativly those images could be altered to artificially create more data in under represented classes; however, that approach was not used in this project.
+Getting more images from the underrepresentative classes could be beneficial.

 I used the pandas library to calculate summary statistics of the traffic signs data set: